slowbot/machining/README.md

 Setting up a Project
 -------

-All of our front end developers are required to install a local local development environment.
+All of our front end developers are required to install a local development environment.
 This allows the whole team to benefit from source control and contribute to the production environment.

 ### Software
 * **Github for Mac**